Sign In

 • Executive producer.
 Though they may not be in the office all the time, a desk and phone are always allocated to them for their visits to set.

 • Production supervisor.
-Helps the UPM manage the workload and organize the office facilities.
+Helps the UPM manage the workload and organise the office facilities.

 • Production office coordinator.
 Acting as the office manager and taking responsibility for logistics and coordination of cast and crew.